 What are the best Dublin souvenirs to bring home?
-Well, memories, first and foremost.
-But many people want memorabilia.
-A little piece of Dublin to take away with you, not just the impressions and images.
-And this is a thriving business, as the multitude of shops catering for the tourist will testify to, from the small stores, via the museum shops, to the souvenir emporia run by Carrolls Irish Gifts nearly everywhere.
-And the goods on offer are many – from cheap imported stuff to expensive wares.
-Facing the customer, the tourist, with that age-old question: what shall I buy, what will remind me of Dublin?
+Of course, you should be there to capture memories, first and foremost, many people also want a little piece of Dublin to take away with you.
+Luckily this is a thriving business and there are lots of Irish souvenirs to find in Dublin at the many shops that cater to tourists.
+You can find Dublin souvenirs at small local stores, the museum shops, and even the souvenir emporia run by Carrolls Irish Gifts, which seem to pop up nearly everywhere.
+Between these stores, the goods on offer come in many forms, including cheap imported stuff to expensive homemade wares.
+So what should you ultimately get to remind you of Dublin?

-Well, here is a list of the best things you can get.
-The best Dublin souvenirs that money can buy.
-Some will last only a short while, others may well survive you.
-But in the end, they all will delight you.
-And not break the bank either.
+Well, here is a list of the best Dublin souvenirs that money can buy.
+Depending on your preference and budget, so will last only a short while but others may well outlive you.
+But in the end, they all will delight you without ever breaking the bank.

 01 of 11